 You can think of this as your first side-quest on the way to your final goal.

 My first step was to organize items into piles of similar products.
 Put all of your tools in one place.
 Put all of your garden items in another.
-Car products in a third.
-Keep the toys someplace else.
+Car products in a third, and separate garage storage for toys.

 We’re not making any non-obvious decisions on what to keep or throw out in this step.
 However, if something is hopelessly broken, then toss it.